DreekFire/Tides/README.md

 Project is heavily WIP, but I will try to keep the documentation up to date.

+I am currently rewriting many of my old Lua scripts to use this library, which will be uploaded in one batch.

 If you have any questions on how to use it, how it works, or how to program in general, contact me at Knife-Kun#3265 on Discord.

 ## Installation

 Unfortunately, FtD does not provide a nice way to import libraries.
-The easiest way to do it is to copy the content of `Header.lua` to the beginning of your lua script (outside of the Update function) and the content of `Tides.lua` or `Tides.min.lua` anywhere else in your script, such as the very end (again, outside of any functions). `Tides.min.lua` is minified.
-Do not attempt to try to read this.
-The same code is contained in separate files throughout the repository.
-I also used an automatic minifier for this so I'm not 100% sure it works ehe.
+The easiest way to do it is to copy the content of `Header.lua` to the beginning of your lua script (outside of the Update function) and the content of `Tides.lua` or `Tides.min.lua` anywhere else in your script, such as the very end (again, outside of any functions).

 If you wish to reduce the size of your code, you can remove any classes that you don't need.